economolab/HCRprocess/docs/core.rst

 #.
 Press ``Unmix this file`` to unmix only the currently selected file.
 Press ``Unmix all files`` to unmix all files that haven't yet been unmixed (only unmixes files for which unmixing parameters exist).

 .. note::
-    For detailed instructions on how to set unmixing parameters using the popup unmixing GUI, see :ref:`manual`.
+    For detailed instructions on how to set unmixing parameters using the popup unmixing GUI, see :ref:`manual<Spectral Unmixing GUI>`.

 Registration
 ~~~~~~~~~~~~~~~~~~~~~~~